Research

 Abstract

 This paper studies the optimal auction design by a revenue-maximizing seller in a two-stage auction model with selective entry.
 Following Stegeman (1996) and Lu (2009), I consider the feasible semidirect mechanism with a symmetric threshold-entry.
 In order to implement the optimal entry threshold, we need to consider a generalized virtual value, which is non-monotone in general.
 To handle the non-monotonicity of the generalized virtual value, I use the ironing technique described in Myerson (1981) to obtain a monotone (ironed) virtual value.
-Then we select the optimal mechanism to maximize the (ironed) virtual value. - “Platform Competition with Intra-Group Price and Non-price Discrimination,” with Tao Jiaqi, Huang Jun.
+Then we select the optimal mechanism to maximize the (ironed) virtual value. - “Market Power in Electricity Markets with Renewables: The Effects of Ownership and Forward Contract Allocation,” with Jing Long.